SigmaHQ/sigma/tools/README.md

 ```

 ### Datadog
 The Datadog backend currently supports converting Sigma files to the [Log Search Syntax](https://docs.datadoghq.com/logs/explorer/search_syntax/)
 with the identifier `datadog-logs`.
+This query can be used in the Security Monitoring product.

 #### Config file
 This backend does not require a config file though it is possible to add a config file for fieldmapping and defining facets as a list.